The Conspiracy Money Machine: Uncovering Telegram's Conspiracy Channels and their Profit Model: Conclusion and future work

 \section{Conclusion and future work}

 In this work, we focused on understanding and quantifying how conspiracy theories raise funds by exploiting Telegram.
 We started by identifying the conspiracy theory-related channels, analyzing a novel dataset we built by collecting previously validated resources from an extensive literature review that we publicly release~\cite{anonymous_groundtruth}.

-This study revealed the alarming finding that more than 15\% of all Telegram channels in the TGDataset (17,806 channels) are linked to conspiracy theories.
+This study revealed the alarming finding that almost 15\% of all Telegram channels in the TGDataset (17,829 channels) are linked to conspiracy theories.
 Then, we discover that conspiracy theory-related channels actively seek to profit from their subscribers.
-We taxonomy all the diverse monetization strategies we find in our dataset and dive into the analysis of the three most common.
-Our study shows that conspiracy theories raised funds for \$90 million by arranging crowdfunding campaigns.
+We categorize all the diverse monetization strategies we find in our dataset and dive into the analysis of the three most common.
+Our study shows that conspiracy theories raised funds for about \$71 million by arranging crowdfunding campaigns.

-As a future work, we believe it is interesting to conduct a more comprehensive analysis of the monetization strategies reported in \ref{sec:other_strategies} to get deeper insights into the impact of monetization.
-Concerning conspiracy communities, a potential investigation is thoroughly examining the diverse monetization strategies these distinct communities adopt.
+As a future work, we believe it is interesting to conduct a more comprehensive analysis of the monetization strategies reported in Sec.~\ref{sec:other_strategies} to get deeper insights into the impact of monetization.
 Finally, another possible direction is analyzing the channels that use the same affiliate program ID and those that share identical funding projects.
-This study could highlight the collaborative patterns presented by these channels and enable the identification of more fine grained sub-communities.
+This study could highlight the collaborative patterns presented by these channels and enable the identification of more fine-grained sub-communities.